kikipoulet/SukiUI/docs/docs/documentation/controls/inputs/checkbox.md

 # CheckBox

-A component used for collecting user's choices
+A control used for collecting user's choices.

 ## Show